Are Bones Good for Dogs? Everything You Should Know

 Bones offer many benefits to dogs.
 Firstly, bones are a good source of vitamins and minerals, including calcium and phosphorus, which support healthy skin, nails, coat, and more.
 Secondly, the act of chewing a bone helps strengthen your dog’s jaw and clean their teeth.

 Not to mention, chewing a bone provides mental stimulation that dogs desperately need.
-This, in turn, helps dogs release anxiety and reduces their tendency to do things like chew your furniture, bark, and other such bad habits.
+This, in turn, helps dogs release anxiety and reduces their tendency to chew your furniture, bark, or involve in other disruptive behaviors.

 Which bones are safe for dogs?